This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Treatment for a laceration

 includes care to stop any bleeding.
 Your healthcare provider will stop the bleeding by applying pressure to the wound.
-He may need to check your wound for foreign objects and clean it to decrease the chance of infection.
+He or she may need to check your wound for foreign objects and clean it to decrease the chance of infection.
 Your laceration may be closed with stitches, staples, tissue glue, or medical strips.
 Ask your healthcare provider if you need a tetanus shot.